MichelDeudon/formations/content/fr/c/ecolinguistics/document-summarization.md

 {{< icon name="clock" pack="fas" >}} 1h20 per week, for 3 weeks

-## Representing documents as...
+## Representing documents as graphs

 Graphs have been successfully used in Information Retrieval to encompass relations between entities (e.g. PageRank [Page et al., 1999]).

-Graph of Word (Vazirgiannis et al) is an approach for text mining which adresses the term independence assumption through the bag-of-word representation.
-It takes into account word dependence and word order through a graph based representation of a document (graph-of-word).
-Instead of the traditional bag-of-words (i.e. multiset of terms), we represent a document as a graph-of words to capture word order and word dependency.
+Graph of Word (Rousseau et Vazirgiannis, 2015) is an approach for text mining which adresses the term independence assumption through the bag-of-word representation.
+It takes into account word dependencies and word order through a graph based representation of a document (graph-of-word).

 {{< callout note >}}
-As a reminder, a graph is made of nodes V and edges E.
+A graph is a set of nodes V and edges E.
 {{< /callout >}}

-In a graph of words, nodes are words and edges are dependencies between these words.

-Note: Graph algorithms, for example Minimum Spanning Trees ou Min Vertex Cover can be applied to graph representations of documents to gather insights.

-{{< figure src="linguistics/graph-of-words.jpg" caption="Graph of words.">}}

 ### Unweighted directed graph